Current location

 Why did you want to go on a working holiday in France?

-I spent my entire life in a french-emersion school and found that I was losing a language I used to speak every day.
-I wanted to experience life in a french society and take on all the challenges it would provide.
+I spent my entire life in a French-immersion school and found that I was losing a language I used to speak every day.
+I wanted to experience life in a French-speaking society and take on all the challenges that would come with it.

 pvtistes

-How did you feel during the 2 first weeks you spent in France?
+How did you feel in the couple first weeks of your arrival in France?

 pvtistes

-Since I’ve spoken french from the age of 5, it’s always been something I could easily adapt and pick up.
-I will say that it’s a lot better now than when I arrived, but wish it was even better than that!
+Since I’ve spoken French from the age of 5, it’s always been something I could easily adapt and pick up.
+I will say that it’s a lot better now than when I arrived, but wish it were even better than that!
 I struggle with grammar and verbs, but can certainly have a fluent conversation in French.

 pvtistes

 I’ll be honest when I say this normally isn’t that easy.
-It certainly provided its challenges to get all of this in order and a LOT different than in Canada, which I felt to be annoying and not direct.
+It certainly provided its challenges to get all of this in order and a lot different than in Canada, which I felt to be annoying and not direct.
 However, I feel like I was quite lucky and it wasn’t overly difficult for me.
 I lived with a couple for the first 6-weeks in an apartement in the Marais and they really helped with all of this!
 They set up an appointment with their banker to set up my account, provided proof I lived with them for my mobile phone contract and everything was quite seamless.
-With the APT (Autorisation Provisoire de Travail), this took a bit of time, but it wasn’t too much of a burden.
-The working holiday was quite easy to get, but it was important to have all the paper work together, insurance details and flight information.
-For the young professional, a LOT more paper work, administration and time goes into it.
+With the APT (autorisation provisoire de travail), this took a bit of time, but it wasn’t too much of a burden.
+The Working Holiday Visa was quite easy to get, but it was important to have all the paper work together, insurance details and flight information.
+For the young professional, a lot more paperwork, administration, and time went into it.

 pvtistes